Wildflowers For Bees

-These British wildflowers are selected to particularly benefit a variety of bees.
+...have been selected to particularly benefit a variety of bees.
 They aren't just attractive and good sources of nectar for pollinators, but they're also essential foodplants for butterfly and moth larvae too.
+They will thrive on a variety of soil types.
+Using small plug plants is a useful way of quickly establishing plants.
+If you are planting them into existing sward, keep a small ring clear of grass around each plant as they establish.
+Use 5 per square metre.

 Tray of 104 native British plug plants selected for bees from a mixture of: Betony, Bird's Foot Trefoil (pictured, courtesy Gwirrel's Garden), Clustered Bell Flower, Cowslip, Foxglove (plant in shade), Great Burnet, Hawkweed, Hedgerow Cranesbill, Red Clover, Rock Rose, Thyme, Tufted Vetch, White Clover